kazhala/CryptoDash/README.md

 This app did not use class based componentes, router and redux.
 Instead, it's all built with functional componentes and context api.

-#Used lodash to handle complect array manipulation.
+#Used lodash to handle complex array manipulation.

 #Used reactHighcharts to act as wrapper for highcharts.